commerce-docs/devdocs-for-tests/extension-dev-guide/versioning/index.md

 `MAJOR.MINOR.PATCH`

-The format follows [Semantic Versioning][semantic-versioning] rules:
+The format follows [Semantic Versioning][semantic-versioning] rules for any `@api` annotated by `code`:

 *  The MAJOR version increments when incompatible API changes are made.
-*  The MINOR version increments when backward-compatible functionality has been added.
+*  The MINOR version increments when backward-compatible functionality has been added or if the module's customization points have changed.
 *  The PATCH version increments when backward-compatible bug fixes occur.

 ### Pre-release versions